The world NO. 1 tennis player, Novak Djokovic, uses floatation therapy to stay on top of his game.

 Stars are taking notice

-This is where Floatation is really coming into its own, either for the individual or a team, Steph Curry is a big float fan.
-John McEnroe was introduced to floatation therapy by Shoshana Leibner in the 1970’s.
+This is where Floatation is really coming into its own, either for the individual or a team, Steph Curry ( American Basketball player) is a big float fan.
+Tom Brady (American footballer) and John McEnroe ( American Tennis player) was introduced to floatation therapy by Shoshana Leibner in the 1970s.
 There is a growing movement for sporting teams in America that have installed their own tanks in their training facilities.

-The stress and strain that one’s body goes through from a game of tennis affects the very base level of cellular health, which needs time to recover.
+The stress and strain that one’s body goes through from a game of tennis affect the very base level of cellular health, which needs time to recover.

 On his way to winning an 8th Australian Open title, Novak floated at Water Temple between matches.